International Finance

 Method 3: APV with Political Risk Insurance

-“Probably the best approach” — market-priced, deal-specific
+“Probably the best approach” — market-priced, deal-specific.

-Method 3: Advantages and Caveats
+Method 3: Advantages

 Comparing the Three Methods